Lucas-C/hesperides-gui/README.md

 Hesperides-gui
 ========

-Hesperides is an open source tool with a front part (hesperides-gui) and a back part (hesperides).
+Hesperides is an open source tool with a frontend (hesperides-gui) and a backend (hesperides).

 It lets you easily generate content from a template file (using mustache) in a given environment.

 See the [Release Notes](RELEASE.md) for the latest version information.

-Go to https://github.com/voyages-sncf-technologies/hesperides to handle hesperides back.
+Go to https://github.com/voyages-sncf-technologies/hesperides to handle hesperides backend.

 Build:
 =====